tomaszpoliszuk/PortraitPhotos/README.md

+# Portrait Photos
-*Enable all Portrait Lighting effects in Camera app and Photos app (while editing Portrait photos).*
+Enable all Portrait Lighting effects in Camera app and Photos app (while editing Portrait photos).

-**Requires dual camera phones and iOS greater or equal to 12.4**
+## Compatibility
+* device with Dual Camera or iPhone Xr on iOS 12.4 and above

+## What this tweak do:

 **In Camera app this tweak enables Lighting effects:**
 - Natural Light: The face is in sharp focus against a blurred background.